Wildlife stewardship

-The Province is responsible for the management and health of wildlife.
-Through conservation and wildlife health programs, we ensure wildlife and their habitats thrive, are resilient, and support and enrich the lives of all British Columbians.
+The B.C. government is responsible for the management and health of wildlife.
+Through conservation and wildlife health programs, we ensure wildlife and their habitats thrive, are resilient, and support and enrich the lives of all people living in British Columbia.

 Explore the various species pages on the left-hand side to learn more about wildlife in B.C.